-Sara’s fascination with plants began in her childhood garden where she learned about the magic of the common violet.
+Sara’s fascination with plants began in her childhood garden where she learned about the magic of the common violet (Viola odorata).
 This humble little blossom inspired a lifetime of learning about plants and their medicinal, energetic, and magical properties.
 This journey began in the same garden, with elaborate mud pies, infusions, and potions, and an early love of the history of spiritual plant uses and magical herbalism.

 After college, Sara completed a two year Herbal Medicine program at The Rocky Mountain Center for Botanical Studies in Boulder, Colorado.
 This in-depth, comprehensive program deepened Sara’s appreciation for the power of botanicals, and their ability to be integrated into a holistic health protocol.

-Sara, with her husband Lenny, also owns a number of local restaurants, including Leaf Vegetarian Restaurant, The Boulder Dushanbe Teahouse, Aji Latin American Restaurant, The Chautauqua Dining Hall, Zucca Italian Ristorante, and The Huckleberry.
-In her role at the Teahouse, Sara is the Tea Specialist, and has created and developed countless tea and herbal blends.
+Sara, with her husband Lenny, also owns a number of local restaurants, including Leaf Vegetarian Restaurant, The Boulder Dushanbe Teahouse, The Chautauqua Dining Hall, Zucca Italian Ristorante, and The Huckleberry.
+In her role at the Teahouse, Sara is the exlusive tea blender and specialist, and has created and developed countless tea and herbal blends.
 The Teahouse was awarded the Nature’s Plate Award in 2012 by the Nature Conservancy honoring the country’s most sustainable restaurants.

 In 2014, Sara and Lenny were inducted into the Boulder County Business Hall of Fame.
 Sara also consults with the State of Colorado Tourism Board in the area of Agri-tourism.